How Is CBD Oil Made? The Amazing Seed to Shelf Process Skip to content

 Supercritical CO2 Extraction Method

-The extraction process is started when the dried hemp material goes into these supercritical CO2 machines.
+Hemp is usually crushed or milled before it is placed in these supercritical CO2 machines.
 The highly pressurized CO2 behaves as a non-volatile solvent to "wash" the plant material, separating the resin-rich trichomes into a thick, viscous, waxy oil.
 You can get a lot more precise about what compounds you wish to keep in the extracted oil by changing the temperature and pressure settings.

 The Pros: